Skip to main content

 Craigellachie Last Spike Historic Site

-The Last Spike at Craigellachie site is located alongside the Trans-Canada Highway near Revelstoke and managed by the Revelstoke Heritage Railway Society.
 The historical site attracts visitors to get a glimpse into Canadian Railway history.
 Railway track repairs have been completed as well as necessary structural improvements to the site buildings including foundation and roof repairs.